Scottish independence: 2021 Scottish elections

 In January 2021, Nicola Sturgeon said that another referendum would be held if pro-independence parties won a majority of seats at the 2021 Scottish Parliament election.
 Opposition parties criticised the SNP, stating that they were putting independence ahead of the ongoing COVID-19 pandemic.
 Although the SNP fell one seat short of winning outright, the eight seats won by the Scottish Greens meant that pro-independence parties had won a majority of seats in the election.
 Speaking after the election, both SNP and Conservative representatives said that a referendum would not occur during the ongoing COVID-19 pandemic.

-The Scottish Government plans to hold a second independence referendum before the end of the current Scottish Parliament.
-Nicola Sturgeon has indicated the vote would be held by 2023.
-Boris Johnson has stated that he would not grant authorisation for a referendum, but the SNP has indicated it is prepared to hold a referendum regardless.
+The Scottish Government planned to hold a second independence referendum before the subsequent Scottish Parliament eletion.
+Nicola Sturgeon indicated the vote would be held by 2023.
+Boris Johnson stated that he would not grant authorisation for a referendum, but the SNP indicated it was prepared to hold a referendum regardless.
 According to a poll of 1000 voters conducted for Politico Europe, 43% said they agreed that Scotland should only hold a second independence referendum if the U.K. government agrees to it.

 In January 2022, The Herald reported that the Scottish Government were paying eleven civil servants a total of £700,000 per year to plan for Scottish independence.
 In its response to the newspaper, the government stated "As set out in the 2021/22 Programme for Government (PfG), the Scottish Government will work to ensure that a legitimate and constitutional referendum can be held within this Parliament, and if the Covid crisis is over, within the first half of this Parliament."
 The Scottish Conservatives constitution spokesperson Donald Cameron and Scottish Liberal Democrats leader Alex Cole-Hamilton opposed the spending.
 Cole-Hamilton said "to spend more than £500,000 on a fool's errand of another prospectus for independence makes it less of a white paper and more of a white elephant" and suggested the SNP and Green Party are "off their rockers".
 SNP President Michael Russell remarked that the SNP and Green Party's victory in the election indicated they have a mandate to hold a second referendum to make Scotland an independent country.